 5th Grade emphasis is on manipulating objects with accuracy and speed.
 Students will continue to learn the correct techniques for using manipulatives including throwing, catching, striking, kicking, trapping, and dribbling.
 Working in small groups, students will learn to accept personal differences (maturity levels, physical differences, physical abilities, cultures, and gender differences).

-6th Grade, the content standards emphasize working cooperatively to achieve a common goal.
+6th Grade emphasizes the content standards emphasize working cooperatively to achieve a common goal.
 The focus of this course is the development of movement skill combinations and movement skill knowledge.

-7th Grade, the content standards emphasize meeting challenges and making decisions.
-The focus of this course is the application of movement skills and knowledge to individual and dual physical activities; the assessment and maintenance of physical fitness to improve health and performance, and the knowledge of physical fitness concepts, principles and strategies; and the application of psychological and sociological concepts, including self-responsibility, positive social interaction, and group dynamics, in the learning and performance of physical activity.
+7th Grade focuses on the content standards emphasize meeting challenges and making decisions.
+The focus of this course is the application of movement skills and knowledge to individual and dual physical activities; the assessment and maintenance of physical fitness to improve health and performance, and the knowledge of physical fitness concepts, principles, and strategies; and the application of psychological and sociological concepts, including self-responsibility, positive social interaction, and group dynamics, in the learning and performance of the physical activity.

 Units taught in 5th through 8th Grade include but are not exclusive to: